 Rigorous Standards Combine Accuracy, Flexibility, and Affordability

-Our highly experienced SSRS Opinion Panel team stands ready to support both data collection and analytic client needs.
+Our highly experienced SSRS Opinion Panel team stands ready to support both data collection and client analytic needs.
 We work closely with clients from the early project planning stages to developing and delivering effective customized solutions.
-Our services include questionnaire design, web questionnaire programming and hosting, user experience (UX) testing, cognitive interviews, data collection, statistical weighting, and data analysis and reporting.
+Our services include questionnaire design, questionnaire programming and hosting, user experience (UX) testing, cognitive interviews, data collection, statistical weighting, and data analysis and reporting.
 Specific SSRS Opinion Panel services include:

-- Methodological consulting
+- Methodological consultation.

-- Establishment and maintenance of custom proprietary panels
+- Establishment and maintenance of custom proprietary panels.

 SSRS web surveys comply with industry best practices.
 They are optimized for smartphone/mobile device administration and are adapted to all operating systems and browsers.

 A battery of demographic and other questions is asked during the recruitment of panelists.
 These questions are stored securely and kept for identifying target respondents, used for weighting, and can be appended to study data to expand what is known about respondents.
-Demographics are typically not re-asked for every survey, unless there is reason to believe that the data could have changed in a meaningful way.
-Key demographics are provided in the table.
+Demographics are typically not re-asked for every survey unless there is reason to believe that the data could have changed in a meaningful way.
+Available demographics are provided in the table.